ItsSiapaAja/Teuing/README.md

 ## There's No Error!
 Its for fun, dont be stressed:) (actually i'm too lazy for making an error message).
 ## TODO in 0.0.2
-- [ ] Adding a more loop syntax
+- [x] Adding a more loop syntax
 - [x] New datatype called boolean
-- [ ] New manipulate syntax style (+, -, x, /)
+- [x] New manipulate syntax style (+, -, x, /)
 - [x] printspace keyword
-- [ ] Adding a goto and label keyword
+- [x] Adding a goto and label keyword
-- [ ] erase keyword
+- [x] erase keyword

-There will be a two version in 0.0.2 (a and b version), the a version is the first update in version 0.0.2, and the b one is the second update (or the last update in 0.0.2).
+There will be a two version in 0.0.2 (a, b), the a version is the first update in version 0.0.2, and the b one is the last update.